oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

       ↓
 [Output / Visualisation / Reporting]
 ```
+Source: Two publicly available datasets were used: the OECD Average Annual Wages dataset and the Numbeo Cost of Living Index dataset.
+Both datasets were downloaded as CSV files and contain country-level data for 2024.

+Ingestion: Both CSV files were imported into MYSQL, creating two relational tables (Salaries and cost_of_living) that serve as the project's primary data sources.

+Cleaning:

 1. **Source:** [Where did the data come from?
 Format, size, access method.]
 2. **Ingestion:** [How was it brought in?]